-- Three Opencast Lignite Mines of total capacity of 28.5 Million Tonnes Per Annum (MTPA) at Neyveli and one opencast lignite mine of capacity 2.1 MTPA at Barsingsar, Rajasthan. - Four Thermal Power Stations with a total installed capacity of 2990 Mega Watt (MW) at Neyveli and one Thermal Power Station at Barsingsar, Rajasthan with an installed capacity of 250 MW. - NLCIL has set its footprint in generation of renewable energy through its Wind power plant with a installed capacity of 51 MW in Kazhaneerkulam, Tirunelveli District, Tamil Nadu.
-NLCIL had earlier setup a 10 MW Solar Power Project at Neyveli.
-Solar power project (130MW) in Neyveli, has been commissioned and dedicated to the Nation on 1st January 2018 by Secretary to GOI, MoC. - A coal based Thermal Power Plant at Tuticorin, Tamil Nadu with two units of 500 MW capacity each (1000 MW) through NLC Tamil Nadu Power Limited (NTPL), a joint venture between NLC India Limited and TANGEDCO (equity participation in the ratio of 89:11) is in operation. - Hence, the total power generating capacity of NLC India Limited as on December 2017 is 4431 MW.
+- Three Opencast Lignite Mines of total capacity of 28.5 Million Tonne Per Annum (MTPA) at Neyveli and one opencast lignite mine of capacity 2.1 MTPA at Barsingsar, Rajasthan. - Four Thermal Power Stations with a total installed capacity of 2890 Mega Watt (MW) at Neyveli and one Thermal Power Station at Barsingsar, Rajasthan with an installed capacity of 250 MW. - NLCIL has set its footprint in generation of renewable energy through its Wind power plant with an installed capacity of 51 MW in Kazhaneerkulam, Tirunelveli District, and Tamil Nadu.
+NLCIL has setup a 140 MW Solar Power plant, Roof top Solar Power Plant of 1 MW capacity was commissioned in September 2018, in the 500 MW Tamil Nadu Solar Power Project 300 MW and 200MW was dedicated to Nation by Hon'ble Minster of Railway & Coal, Government of India on 14th June 2018 and 4th March 2019 respectively. - > 709 MW Solar Power Projects in Tamil Nadu are anticipated to be commissioned by September 2019. - A coal based Thermal Power Plant at Tuticorin, Tamil Nadu with two units of 500 MW capacity each (1000 MW) through NLC Tamil Nadu Power Limited (NTPL), a Joint Venture between NLC India Limited and TANGEDCO (equity participation in the ratio of 89:11) is in operation. - Hence, the total power generating capacity of NLC India Limited as on March 2019 is 4834.5 MW.

-Three Thermal Power Stations and the three Mines at Neyveli as well as the lignite Mines and Thermal Power Station in Barsingsar, Rajasthan are certified with ISO 14001 (Environment Management System), ISO 9001 (Quality Management System) and OHSAS 18001 (Occupational Health and Safety Management System).
+Four Thermal Power Stations and the three Mines at Neyveli as well as the lignite Mines and Thermal Power Station in Barsingsar, Rajasthan are certified with ISO 14001 (Environment Management System), ISO 9001 (Quality Management System) and OHSAS 18001(Occupational Health and Safety Management System).
 NLC India Limited's growth is sustained and its contribution to India's social and economic development is significant.